nickarrow/the-foundry/Epistolary Framework/Epistolary Guide.md

 - A recording transmitted across the void

 **What to include:**
-- What happened — the events, encounters, and outcomes
+- What happened, the events, encounters, and outcomes
 - How it connects to The Trouble and the Shared Vow

 **What you don't need:**
-- A specific format — write however fits your character
+- A specific format, write however fits your character
-- Mechanical details — focus on the narrative, not the dice
+- Mechanical details, focus on the narrative, not the dice

 ### The Spotlight Rule